 RESIDENT Age Eligible for Youth Waterfowl License?
 Eligible for Youth Waterfowl Mentored Program?
-Under 12 (11 or younger on December 31) No Yes 12-17 (12 by December 31) Yes Yes, if under the age of 16 18+ No No
+Under 12 (11 or younger on December 31) No Yes 12-17 (12 by December 31) Yes Yes, if 15 or younger 18+ No No

-Youth hunters under age 16, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
+Hunters are required to possess the State Migratory Bird Certificate.
+Those 16 and older are also required to possess the Federal Waterfowl Stamp.
+Youth hunters 15 or younger, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
 See pages 17 and 23 for more information.

 NON IRESIDENT Age Eligible for Nonresident Youth Waterfowl License?
 Eligible for Youth Mentored Program?
 Eligible for Nonresident Adult Waterfowl License?
 Under 12 (11 or younger on Dec.
 31) No Yes No 12-17 (12 by Dec.
-31) Yes, valid for the two- day Youth Waterfowl Season Yes, if under the age of 16 Yes 18+ No No Yes
+31) Yes, valid for the two- day Youth Waterfowl Season Yes, if 15 or younger Yes 18+ No No Yes